 After Action Report – June 1944

 The division was launched in December 1917, in preparation for sending US troops to the battlefields in France during the First World War.

 In July 1918, the soldiers of the 4th American Infantry Division fought in the Marne and Aisne regions, alongside French infantry divisions.

 World War II

-The 4th Infantry Division was sent to England in 1943 to prepare for the invasion of Europe from the west.
+The 4th Infantry Division was sent to England on January 26, 1944 to prepare for the invasion of Europe from the west.
 This assault, which must take place as part of Operation Overlord, provides that the 8th Infantry Regiment of the 4th Division attacks in Normandy a beach called Utah Beach, then joins with the American parachuted troops.

 On June 6, 1944, the American soldiers of the 4th Infantry Division landed and very quickly, the beach was under allied control.
 The breakthrough is made as well as the junction with the airborne troops.
 For the men of the 4th Infantry Division, D-Day is now synonymous with success.

 The 4th Infantry subsequently participated in the conquest of the northern part of the Cotentin, and in particular the city of Cherbourg, a major strategic element of the region by the presence of a deep water port allowing significant landings.
 After 26 days of fighting after D-Day, the city and port of Cherbourg are freed, but many repairs are needed before the port facilities can be re-used following the German voluntary destruction.